shea08/shea08.github.io/projects.md

 Other critiques:

-I wish the bezels weren't so large.
+  * I wish the bezels weren't so large.
 There is lots of wasted screen space on the Pixelbook.

-The front facing web camera is really low quality.
+  * The front facing web camera is really low quality.
 For how good the camera is on the pixel phone -- I would have expected something better on the Pixelbook.
+I also wish there was a decent camera on the outside of the front cover so that it could resemble an actual tablet.

 The power switch is placed in a position where I find myself turning my device off my accident a lot.
 It is too far forward and is exactly where you hold the laptop to pick it up and move it around or show someone the screen. "here let me show you something"...powering off...well, at least the startup time is like 15 seconds.